acat800/acat800/README.md

-- 👋 Hi, I’m @acat800
+- 👋 Hi, I’m @acat800.
-- 👀 I’m interested in learning about data science
+- 👀 I’m interested in learning about data science.
-- 🌱 I’m currently learning how to use R for data science
+- 🌱 I’m currently learning how to use R for data science.
-- 💞️ I’m looking to collaborate on data project
+- 💞️ I’m looking to collaborate on data project.
 - 📫 bill@hughes2000.com

 <!---